JamieBra/ytstudio/README.md

     - Ability to add custom fields to support changes in the API and more advanced options.
 - [Deleting Video](examples/delete_video.py) (not implemented yet)
 - [Edit Video](examples/edit_video.py) (includes scheduling uploads)
     - Easy to use fields for every option that is editable in browser before pressing 'SHOW MORE'.
-This is mainly due to how many fields there are the variations within.
+This is mainly due to how many fields there are and the variations therein.
     - Ability to add custom fields to support changes in the API and more advanced options.
 - [Get Video](examples/get_video.py) (not implemented yet)